haider24/Price-Analysis-and-Prediction-of-houses-in-King-County-USA/README.md

 **Box Plot** and **Regression Plot** are used for visualization and getting an insight into the data set.

-Algortithms used for training are:
+Algorithms used for training are:
 1. Linear Regression
 1. Polynomial Regression
 1. Ridge Regression